CAPE HENLOPEN SHIP (AIS) & AIRCRAFT TRACKER (ADS-B) WEBSITE

 The two charts below use the ShipPlotter software to track the location of vessels transmitting Automatic Identification System (AIS) signals near Cape Henlopen.

 They are active only during the summer season.

 The receiver (a SmartRadio SR162) receives from downtown Rehoboth Beach, Delaware.
-The chart currently updates every 7.5 minutes (browser refreshes every minute).
+The chart currently updates every 7.5 minutes (browser, however, must be manually refreshed).